ChrisMavrommatis/ocmp/docs/pages/google-tag-manager-guides/tag-manager-intro.md

 ## Variables
 {: #variables }

-Variables add in to Tag Manager and can be really usefull for advanced setups.
+Variables add in to Tag Manager and can be really useful for advanced setups.
 However even simple setups can benefit from them.

 For example you can make a custom constant variable for the analytics property and use that variable, instead of having to write it all over the place.
 That way if the analytics property changes, then you only have to change it in one place.

-Variables can be dynamic and can be used in Triggers to give them real functionallity.
+Variables can be dynamic and can be used in Triggers to give them real functionality.

 For example you can make a DOM Element variable for the `<html>` element and have it look at the `lang` attribute to determine the language of the page.

-There are also many build in variables such as the the Page URL, which you can use to fire a Trigger only to a specific page of your site.
+There are also many build in variables such as the the Page URL, which you can use to fire a Trigger only when a user visits a specific page in your site.

 ----